ACINQ/eclair/TESTING.md

-# Testing eclair and lightnind
+# Testing eclair and lightningd

 ## Configure bitcoind to run in regtest mode
 edit ~/.bitcoin/bitcoin.conf and add: